pmean/build-website/text/14/04/irb-questions.md

 --\> <http://www.pmean.com/05/ClinicalImportance.html>

-Usually, however, the minimum clinically important difference represents a subjective opinion of the researcher.
-I am reluctant, to substitute my own subjective opinion for that of the researcher.
+Usually, however, the minimum clinically important difference represents a subjective opinion of the researcher.<U+00A0> I am reluctant, to substitute my own subjective opinion for that of the researcher.
 The IRB, which typically has a much stronger background in medicine than I have, is welcome to substitute its own judgment.
 To ask for more documentation,